dantonik/knowledge-hub/docs/computer-science/programming/programming-languages/python/overview.md

 Assert statements slow down a running program, they are usually disabled in production code.
 This can be done with the `-O` flag.

 ## Compound Statements
+Compound statements are composed of a controlling statement and a group of controlled statements.

+Controlling statement `<keyword> <expression>:`

+The controlled statements are usually grouped as a block.
+In Python, a block is a group of statements sharing an indentation level.

+Another way to group them is to put them on the same line seperated by semicolons `<keyword> <expression>:<statement>;<statement>`